-Founded in the Fall of 2012, The Streetcar is in its fifth year on the main campus of Mississippi State.
+Founded in the Fall of 2012, The Streetcar is in its sixth year on the main campus of Mississippi State.
 As an extension of the Shackouls Honors College, the College of Arts & Sciences, and Mississippi State University, we are proud to be the first and only student-run and student-produced Creative Arts Journal on campus.
 The Streetcar Staff this year is very excited to print the fifth issue of our journal.
 Our staff is a diverse group, just like the students at Mississippi State.